Lettings policy

 Normally, no more than two people should share a bedroom.

-• where a customer requires a carer to live with them or equipment or adaptations which require more space
+• where a customer can evidence the need for a carer to live with them or equipment or adaptations which require more space

 • where a customer requires more space due to a medical condition